justinhyou/daVinci-TemporalSegmentation/README.md

 ### Contact

-For questions regarding the architectures used for optimization of real surgical data, contact hy002014@mymail.pomona.edu.
+For questions regarding the architectures used for optimization of real surgical data, contact (Justin) Hyobin You at hy002014@mymail.pomona.edu.